What Is ERP Integration: Understanding the Methods, Benefits & Risks Involved

 What Is ERP Integration?

-• Identify and eliminate data silos for improved analysis, centralising data sources
+- Identifying and eliminating data silos for improved analysis, centralising data sources

-• Automate business processes and deliver faster analytics through live dashboards across the business
+- Automating business processes and delivering faster analytics through live dashboards across the business

-Typical ERP applications aim to compile data from across the business to generate business intelligence.
+Integrated ERP applications compile data from all departments to generate business intelligence.
 Changing the business perspective around ERP delivers a broad view of activity, so managers and leaders can drill down into the details and data.

 When integrated, data can be viewed live or displayed in operational or strategic reports across the business, highlighting issues or opportunities for improvement through analytics tools or AI-powered suggestions.